williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 As McQueen puts it: "75% A / 25% B: Same branching?
 Amplitudes lose meaning."
 This captures the core issue: if all branches exist equally, why should amplitudes determine what you experience?

-Until this is resolved, Many-Worlds will remain controversial—elegant and popular, but with a potentially fatal flaw that challenges its foundations.
+Until this is resolved, Many-Worlds will remain controversial elegant and popular, but with a potentially fatal flaw that challenges its foundations.

 Whether this flaw proves fatal or gets resolved remains one of the most important open questions in the interpretation of quantum mechanics.